Bontrager T2 700x28C Road Tire Review

 • Wire bead adds extra weight (410g)

-• No added puncture or thorn protection
+• No additional puncture or thorn protection

 Verdict: Should You Buy the Bontrager T2?